 It’s important to note that the new FICO® 10 Score will have the same range as the old model (300 to 850).

 Even with the new updates and changes to the scoring models, you can still use traditional advice for maintaining a good credit score.
 However, you may have to pay closer attention to your trending data, recurring credit payments and credit utilization rate.
 And, if you take out a personal loan to consolidate your debt, be sure to avoid using your credit cards.

 By maintaining positive financial habits, you can be sure that no matter what credit scoring model lenders use, you will reap the benefits of a high credit score.

 Tips for Maintaining Good Credit

 - A financial advisor can help you understand how your credit score impacts your financial plan.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.